karolsluszniak/cloudless-box/README.md

 Visit the [Get Chef](https://www.chef.io/chef/get-chef/) page.
 There, do the following:

+- download and install Chef Development Kit
 - sign up for a free Hosted Chef account
-- install Chef Development Kit

 After logging into Hosted Chef management page, do the following:

 - create new environment for your server
-    - cloudless-box as a dependency
+    - add *cloudless-box* as environment's cookbook dependency
-    - configure environment attributes
+    - configure environment attributes according to *Configuration* section
-- download the initial chef-repo
+- download Starter Kit for your organization

-After obtaining chef-repo, `cd` into it and invoke the following command to bootstrap your new server:
+After obtaining Starter Kit, cd into it and invoke the following command to bootstrap your new server:

     knife bootstrap <address> --ssh-user root --ssh-password <your-password> --sudo --use-sudo-password --node-name <node-name> --environment <env-name> --run-list 'recipe[cloudless-box]'

 ### Securing the server

+It's recommended to disable root user after completing the bootstrap and using another, sudo-enabled account for future server visits.

 ##### Create new user

-It's recommended to disable root user after completing the bootstrap.
-Invoke the following:
+In order to create new user, invoke the following:

     adduser <myuser>
     gpasswd -a <myuser> wheel